Electron Microscopy Facility

 Electron microscopes, whether of the transmission (TEM) or the scanning (SEM) type, relate to the study of specimen ultrastructure at levels of resolution that transcend the modest possibilities attainable using light microscopes.
-Additionally, for many specimens the superior depth of field achieved using a scanning electron microscope makes it the instrument of choice, even at quite low magnifications.
+Additionally, for many specimens the superior depth of field achieved using a SEM makes it the instrument of choice, even at quite low magnifications.

 - Scanning Electon Microscopy